-The release of Ubuntu 14.04 just before the Easter holiday arrived gave tech journalists and bloggers an extended period in which to play with the newest long-term support release.
+The release of Ubuntu 14.04 LTS just before the Easter holiday arrived gave tech journalists and bloggers an extended period in which to play with the newest long-term support release.

 But what did they make of it?

 The last few years have seen each successive release of Ubuntu greeted by fewer and fewer pixels (as opposed to column inches) on the sites of the popular tech press.

 As an LTS, the recommended choice for home users and enterprise deployments alike, does 14.04 buck the trend?